 To assemble we are going to do a bit of layering.

-- If you have extra, store the leftovers separately.
+Storing - Store the leftovers separately.
 The pico de gallo and vegan queso can be stored in the refrigerator for up to 5 days.
 The guacamole can be stored for up to 2 days.